 |maxDuration||string||Maximum scenario duration before it's forcibly stopped (excluding gracefulStop).||"10m"|

-This executor is suitable when you want a specific amount of VUs to complete a fixed number of total iterations, and the amount of iterations per VU is not important.
-This will be the most "efficient" use of VUs, therefore if time to complete a number of test iterations is your concern, this executor should perform best.
+This executor is suitable when you want a specific number of VUs to complete a fixed number of total iterations, and the amount of iterations per VU is unimportant.
+If the time to complete a number of test iterations is your concern, this executor should perform best.

-An example use case could be to incorporate a quick performance test as part of the build cycle during development.
-As developers compile their changes, the test could be executed against the local code to help insure against performance regressions.
-This would be considered as part of "shifting left"; placing more emphasis on performance early in the development cycle when the cost of the fix is lowest.
+An example use case is for quick performance tests in the developement build cycle.
+As developers make changes, they might run the test against the local code to test for performance regressions.
+Thus the executor works well with a shift-left policy, where emphasizes testing performance early in the development cycle, when the cost of a fix is lowest.

-In this example, we'll execute 200 total iterations shared by 10 VUs with a maximum duration of 30 seconds.
+The following example schedules 200 total iterations shared by 10 VUs with a maximum test duration of 30 seconds.